-Even when an attorney determines withdrawal is required because the client's claim lack merit, reasonable steps must be taken to avoid reasonably foreseeable prejudice to the client before withdrawal.
-Those steps could include delaying withdrawal to allow the client to attempt to retain other counsel, continuing to take the steps necessary to preserve the claim, advising client to dismiss the case, and/or negotiating to settle the claim, provided a settlement could be negotiated consistent with the attorney's ethical obligations of truthfulness.
+negotiated consistent with the attorney's ethical obligations of honesty.
 The attorney may not make any false statements about the merits of the client's claim in the course of the settlement process and may not be able to negotiate terms of settlement at all if doing so would be based on the wrongful concealment of information material to determining the merits of the case and required to be disclosed.